BTE-France/BTEFranceUtils/README.md

 Some of these features are closely linked to the rest of our server setup and will not work as drop in solution.
 As such, no compiled binary is provided.

 ## Features
-- Customizable public and private welcome messages to great users
+- Customizable public and private welcome messages to greet users
 - Banroulette: a 21st century solution to staff boredom
 - Minecraft to Discord schematic synchronization